 The indictment alleges that between Jan.
-2011 to June 2018, the Russells misapplied EMS money for their own benefit by depositing money meant for the EMS and CPR classes into their own personal bank accounts, overpaying themselves or other employees for unworked hours, being paid by other entities while simultaneously being paid by the EMS and mishandling donations to the EMS.
+2011 to June 2018 the Russells misapplied EMS funds for their own benefit by depositing money meant for the EMS and CPR classes into their own personal bank accounts, overpaying themselves or other employees for unworked hours, being paid by other entities while simultaneously being paid by the EMS and mishandling donations to the EMS.
 These funds—which aggregate value was $30,000 or more but less than $150,000—all came into the Russells possession through their status as public servants.
 Figures obtained by “The Inquirer” in 2018 showed that Jim and Carla Russell made a combined $150,000 in 2017 and over $700,000 from 2013 to 2017.

 According to Texas Penal Code, an individual found guilty of a third-degree felony is subject to imprisonment in the Texas Department of Criminal Justice for a term of not less than two years but not more than 10 years.
 In addition to the sentence, the subject may be fined in an amount not to exceed $10,000.
 If found guilty of the second-degree felony, an individual would be imprisoned for a term of two to 20 years and subjected to a fine of no more than $10,000.